Many motor vehicle accidents each year are caused by dangerous driving such as drivers speeding or “hooning”.

 Speeding is driving above the speed limit on a particular stretch of road.
 Hooning is a term used commonly in Australia to describe reckless, anti-social driving behaviours, such as excessive speeding, “burnouts” (causing the wheels of the vehicle to spin while the vehicle remains stationary) and “doughnuts” (causing the vehicle to spin).

-Specific anti-hooning laws in some states prohibit many types of anti-social driving such as:
+Specific anti-hooning and speeding laws in some states prohibit many types of anti-social driving such as:

 - Excessive speeding (at 45kms per hour or more above the speed limit or at 145kms per hour or more in a zone with a limit of 110kms per hour or more);